static slide

 • Attend working bees.

-• Volunteer to assist with fundraising activities.
+• Volunteer to assist with fundraising activities, tuckshop and special lunch days.

 • Attend school social events.

-• Attend parent inservices.
+• Attend parent information evenings.

 Parents volunteering their assistance with educational programs are appreciated and valued.